learn-co-curriculum/dsc-xgboost-lab/README.md

 }
 ```

-Now that we have constructed our params dictionary, create a GridSearchCV object in the cell below and use it to iterate tune our XGBoost model.
+Now that we have constructed our `params` dictionary, create a `GridSearchCV` object in the cell below and use it to iterate tune our XGBoost model.

 Now, in the cell below:

-* Create a GridSearchCV object.
+* Create a `GridSearchCV` object.
 Pass in the following parameters:
     * `clf`, our classifier
     * `param_grid`, the dictionary of parameters we're going to grid search through
     * `scoring='accuracy'`
     * `cv=None`
     * `n_jobs=1`
 * Fit our `grid_clf` object and pass in `X_train` and `y_train`
-* Store the best parameter combination found by the grid search in best_parameters.
+* Store the best parameter combination found by the grid search in `best_parameters`.
 You can find these inside the Grid Search object's `.best_params_` attribute.
 * Use `grid_clf` to create predictions for the training and testing sets, and store them in separate variables.
 * Compute the accuracy score for the training and testing predictions.

 ```python